Ditching the Bowl: 5 Reasons I’m Switching Back to Hand Feeding

 Now there are so many things you can hand feed for when it comes to dogs.
 Whether it be teaching new behaviours, strengthening others, conditioning, scatter feeding, socialising and so much more!

-I’ll be splitting up the majority of Jasper’s food and hand feeding about ¾ throughout the day leaving the rest for a bowl feed so we can still focus on self control and calmness around his food.
+For us I'll be splitting up the majority of Jasper's food and hand feeding about ¾ throughout the day leaving the rest for a bowl feed so we can still focus on self control around his food.

 For hand feeding there's 3 things that I'll be focusing on…